 Fundraising makes a good band great!

 Did you know that our band membership is over 200 students!
-Your Fundraising Committee is hard at work planning several exciting projects (golf tournament, wine tasting and more) to keep up with the very real needs of an ever expanding Pride of the Tribe.
-It will require the efforts of our entire “band family” to insure that each of these musicians has music, instruments, uniforms, etc., and we encourage you to stay informed as our menu of fundraising opportunities takes shape to choose the ways that you could best serve.
+Your Fundraising Committee is hard at work planning several exciting projects to keep up with the very real needs of an ever expanding Pride of the Tribe.
+It will require the efforts of our entire “band family” to ensure that each of these musicians and guard members has music, instruments, uniforms, etc., and we encourage you to stay informed as our menu of fundraising opportunities takes shape to choose the ways that you could best serve.
 Projects such as these are an integral part of band life, and many hands make for light work!

 Why do we need to fundraise and how is the money used?

 The band program spends money throughout the year:

 - Buying rights to the music that we play during marching season and concert season

 - Renting a moving van for each away game, paying for tolls and gasoline (gasp!)